 Expats moving to Ecuador are sure to be in awe of this compact country’s diversity and natural beauty.
-From its gorgeous coastline and large swathes of Amazon jungle to the stunning peaks of the Andes, exploring Ecuador is bound to be a breathtaking experience.
+From its gorgeous coastline and large swathes of Amazon jungle to the stunning peaks of the Andes, Ecuador is ripe for exploration and adventure.

 Living in Ecuador as an expat